Photo: Dietmar Rabich / Wikimedia Commons

 Valletta, Malta — Mediterranean Baroque

-Valletta (the world’s smallest capital city, and arguably the most historically concentrated city in Europe — UNESCO World Heritage, 320 monuments in just 0.8km²) is Malta’s extraordinary baroque capital, built in one campaign by the Knights of St. John after the Great Siege of 1565.
-The Caravaggio paintings in St. John’s Co-Cathedral (the largest painting by Caravaggio in the world, the Beheading of St. John the Baptist, is here), the extraordinary Grand Harbour (the largest natural harbor in the Mediterranean), and the intimate hotel options (the Iniala Harbour House, the Rosselli — both in 16th-century palazzo conversions) make Valletta one of Europe’s most overlooked honeymoon destinations.
+Valletta (the world’s smallest capital city, and arguably one of the most historically concentrated cities in Europe — UNESCO World Heritage, 320 monuments in just 0.8km²) is Malta’s baroque capital, built in one campaign by the Knights of St. John after the Great Siege of 1565.
+The Caravaggio paintings in St. John’s Co-Cathedral (the largest painting by Caravaggio in the world, the Beheading of St. John the Baptist, is here), the Grand Harbour (the largest natural harbor in the Mediterranean), and intimate hotel options (the Iniala Harbour House, the Rosselli — both in 16th-century palazzo conversions) make Valletta one of Europe’s most overlooked honeymoon destinations.

-Best for: Couples who have done the obvious choices and want cultural depth with extraordinary history, excellent food, and no crowds.
+Best for: Couples who have done the obvious choices and want cultural depth, excellent food, and no crowds.

 Ljubljana and Lake Bled, Slovenia — Fairy Tale

-Ljubljana (Slovenia’s capital, a compact, walkable, extraordinarily beautiful Central European city with a castle, a dragon bridge, and the finest covered market in Central Europe) combined with Lake Bled (the glacial lake with the island church, the castle on the vertical cliff above, and the extraordinary Alpine backdrop) creates one of Europe’s most atmospheric honeymoon combinations at a fraction of the price of the more famous alternatives.
+Ljubljana (Slovenia’s capital, a compact, walkable, genuinely beautiful Central European city with a castle, a dragon bridge, and one of the finest covered markets in Central Europe) combined with Lake Bled (the glacial lake with the island church, the castle on the vertical cliff above, and a dramatic Alpine backdrop) creates one of Europe’s most atmospheric honeymoon combinations at a fraction of the price of the more famous alternatives.

 Best for: Couples who want spectacular Alpine and lake scenery, castle walks, and an authentic European city experience at Central European prices.